mohan2020/w2hsite/site/content/casestudies/heart-safe-motherhood.md

 ## Way to Health use

+The Way to Health Platform was used to support the Heart Safe Motherhood Program in the following ways:

 - **Two way texting**: SMS for reminders and also to receive BP data

 - **Rules Engine**: Implementation of a clinician designed algorithm to detect abnormalities for follow-up